Age Friendly Wales

-Welsh Government have allocated £550,000 to local authorities to support their work to become age friendly and to gain membership of the World Health Organisation’s Network of Age Friendly Cities and Communities.
+Welsh Government has allocated £550,000 to local authorities to support their work to become age friendly and to gain membership of the World Health Organisation’s Network of Age Friendly Cities and Communities.
 This amounts to £25,000 available to each local authority.
 To gain membership, local authorities must show how they are engaging with older people.

 The Vision for an Age Friendly Wales has 3 cross-cutting themes:

 - A rights-based approach